dux/node-notify/README.md

 * install client script and connect to chanell
 * update node notify via curl

-### What this notify can't to?

-It can't conect to multiply channels.
-You can have only one connection server<->user.

 ### install

 `npm install @dinoreic/node-notify`

 ### run server